 Welcome to Australia Assists - an integrated deployable civilian capability that builds on the strengths of the Australian Civilian Corps (ACC) and the humanitarian response roster of RedR Australia.
 Collaboratively, RedR Australia and the Australian Department of Foreign Affairs and Trade (DFAT) have co-designed the new integrated civilian capability that will encompass the whole disaster cycle.

 Australia Assists gives highly skilled humanitarian experts the opportunity to make a real difference and build the resilience of the world’s most vulnerable before, during and after disaster or conflict.

-As a humanitarian agency RedR understands that the responsibility for addressing gender inequalities is shared by us and our partners.
-Our vision is that all those affected by humanitarian crisis receive the support they need and that both women and men, girls and boys benefit equally from our activities.
+As a humanitarian agency, RedR understands that the responsibility for addressing gender inequalities is shared by us and our partners.
+Our vision is that all those affected by humanitarian crises receive the support they need and that both women and men, girls and boys benefit equally from our activities.